termux/termux-gui/Protocol.md

 The binary protocol is/will be implemented with protocol buffers.
 See app/src/proto for the definitions and documentation.
 The general flow after establishing a connection is this:
-- The client sends a Method message with the *Request set for the method it would like to call
+- The client sends a Method message with the *Request in the oneof set for the method it would like to call.
 - The plugin sends back the corresponding *Response message.

 The only exception to this is the addBuffer method: